martinperez0512/IG-Unfollowers/README.md

 ## Step 3

-Once you have all of the files, run the script [here](https://github.com/martinperez0512/IG-Unfollowers/blob/main/unfollowers.py) with your followers and following JSON files that you've downloaded
+Once you have all of the files, run [this](https://github.com/martinperez0512/IG-Unfollowers/blob/main/unfollowers.py) python script with your followers and following JSON files that you've downloaded

 ## Step 4